 - Peel the gobo root and cut in half lengthwise and thinly slice diagonally.

 - In a medium bowl, soak gobo in water for 15 minutes to prevent it from changing color.
 Change the water a few times and drain well.

 - Peel the carrot and cut in half lengthwise and slice thinly.

 - In a small bowl, combine soy sauce, miso, mirin, and sake and mix well.

 - Pour the seasonings into the rice cooker and mix well.

-- Then add water up to “3”, the specified level marked in the inner bowl.
+- Then add water up to 3-cup-line on the inner bowl.